 Water can either be mixed with the diet or can be given by itself through the tube.
-In other patients, subcutaneous fluid injections are often recommended.
-According to the Feline Chronic Renal Failure Information Center, this procedure can be taught to pet owners and is generally well-tolerated.
+In other patients, subcutaneous fluid injections given through the back of the scruff are often recommended.
+This procedure can be taught to pet owners and is generally well-tolerated.

 Cats are diligent about keeping themselves clean.
 However, when illness strikes, many cats are not able to groom themselves properly.
 Cats that urinate excessively due to their illness or from certain medications may not always be able to make it to their litter boxes or can have litter stick to their feet and clump there.
 If your cat spends an undue amount of time laying on hard surfaces, he can develop pressure sores which often become infected and do not heal easily.

 For those cats that cannot keep themselves clean, there are a couple of options to help them out.
 Many cats will tolerate light bathing.
 Use either a specific pet shampoo or baby shampoo.
 You will want to avoid any medicated products or flea shampoos unless it's recommended by your veterinarian.